gonfva/gonfva.github.io/content/en/blog/2026-01-30-optimistic.md

 As I write these lines, the [lobster revolution](https://openclaw.ai/blog/introducing-openclaw) is in full bloom.
 People buying mac minis, setting up their own personal assistants to automate their lives.
 And their own personal assistants are now participating in a sort of [Reddit for agents](https://www.moltbook.com/) where they are even planning to set up their (agent only) private communication channels.

-I hope you didn't click on the fiction story.
-But if you read that story, and also read my last paragraph, you would be genuinely scared.
+I hope you didn't click on the fiction story above.
+But if you read that story, and also read my previous paragraph, you would be genuinely scared.
 Like panic scared.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">What&#39;s currently going on at <a href="https://twitter.com/moltbook?ref_src=twsrc%5Etfw">@moltbook</a> is genuinely the most incredible sci-fi takeoff-adjacent thing I have seen recently.
 People&#39;s Clawdbots (moltbots, now <a href="https://twitter.com/openclaw?ref_src=twsrc%5Etfw">@openclaw</a>) are self-organizing on a Reddit-like site for AIs, discussing various topics, e.g. even how to speak privately. <a href="https://t.co/A9iYOHeByi">https://t.co/A9iYOHeByi</a></p>&mdash; Andrej Karpathy (@karpathy) <a href="https://twitter.com/karpathy/status/2017296988589723767?ref_src=twsrc%5Etfw">January 30, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>